angavalos/2023_all-lactococcus/readme.txt

 -p             prints the shell commands that snakemake will run --jobs         can be alternative to --cores if indiviual jobs are not managed by "threads" parameter (non-specified default = 1 thread per job)
 --rerun-incomplete used if failures occur and script is re-run.

+On 2023-06-22, I attempted sbatch using run-local-lacto-smk.sh.
+Notably, this is just trimming, fastqc, and bowtie.
+No assembly yet.
+Also, only "local" Lactococcus = those in Weimer lab collection.